-In the wake of hurricanes that devastated Houston, South Florida and Puerto Rico last year, many residents returned to find significant flooding in and around their homes — dangerous conditions for homeowners and tenants who need to keep mold away from their lungs.
+Significant flooding in and around their homes in the wake of major storms can be dangerous conditions for homeowners and tenants who need to keep mold away from their lungs.

 The Environmental Protection Agency (EPA) says floodwater can cause mold and make the air in your home unhealthy.
 “Mold is one of the most common allergens and it’s also a major trigger for people with asthma,” says board-certified allergist Dana Wallace, MD, who’s no stranger to flooding where she lives in Fort Lauderdale, Florida.